DevMountain/react-axios/README.md

 <br />

 Let's begin by opening `src/ducks/workspaceReducer.js`.
 We are going to need an action type called `GET_CUSTOMER`.
 We will use the action when a user clicks on a name in the `List` component.
 Let's also create an action creator called `getCustomer` that has an `id` parameter.
 This function should create a variable called `promise` the creates a promise using `axios.get` with the `apiURL` and the `id` added on to the end of the url.
 The promise should capture the response and return the data of the response.
-This funciton should return an object with a `type` property that equals `GET_CUSTOMER` and a `payload` property that equals `promise`.
+This function should return an object with a `type` property that equals `GET_CUSTOMER` and a `payload` property that equals `promise`.

 ```js
 const GET_CUSTOMER = "GET_CUSTOMER";